+The other elements such as building entry loss and clutter loss should be considered for the system deployment of land-mobile service applications.
+Although prediction of those losses is provided by Recommendations ITU-R P.2108 and ITU-R P.2109, the maximum frequency band is limited below 100 GHz.
+Further studies on those issues are expected in the future work plans by the other groups.

 6 Overview of land-mobile service applications in the frequency range 275-450 GHz

 6.1 Close proximity mobile systems in the frequency band on 275-325 GHz and 275-450 GHz